 From 1990 to 2008, Roy built and sold multiple high-rise condominiums across the Florida coast.
 During the Great Recession, again moving ahead of a soon-to-arrive trend, he searched for non-performing loans and distressed properties, and in early 2013, acquired a property on the Las Olas Isles, where he built the first of five waterfront boutique condominiums in the acclaimed Aqua-series of luxury, boutique condominiums.
 Geared toward wealthy baby boomers that were downsizing, most of the award-winning buildings were sold out before they were built.

-Finally, in 2016, noting the trend for active urban lifestyle, Roy was able to realize a new dream, building active, urban senior housing in Florida.
+From 2016-2020, noting the trend for active urban lifestyle, Roy was able to realize a new dream, building active, urban multifamily rental housing in Florida.
 He purchased one of the most coveted parcels in downtown Fort Lauderdale and birthed Riverwalk Residences, which is expected to break ground sometime next year.
-He is moving forward with the vision that began with him in 1977.

 Harkening back to his initial development vision in Canada, with the Aviva on the River senior living project, Mr. Roy is realizing his dream of developing high-end, waterfront senior living in Fort Lauderdale’s downtown urban core.